Olympus E-M1X vs Canon 1D X Mark II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the E-M1X and the 1DX Mark II are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the E-M1X does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the official Olympus and Canon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Canon websites.

 Review summary: Olympus E-M1X vs Canon 1D X Mark II

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M1X or the Canon 1D X Mark II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus OM-D E-M1X: